Labor unions in the United States

 In the 21st century, the most prominent unions are among public sector employees such as city employees, government workers, teachers and police.
 Members of unions are disproportionately older, male, and residents of the Northeast, the Midwest, and California.
-Union workers average 10-30% higher pay than non-union in the United States after controlling for individual, job, and labor market characteristics.
+There is a substantial wage gap between union and nonunion workers in the U.S.; unionized workers average higher pay than comparable nonunion workers (when controlling for individual, job, and labor market characteristics); research shows that the union wage gaps are higher in the private sector than in the public sector, and higher for men than women.
+Private-sector union strength positively affects the wages of nonunion private-sector wages" (when controlling for background conditions, such as industry, the automation risk, offshoring, public-sector union strength, overall employment levels, and other factors); this is called the union spillover effect.

 Although much smaller compared to their peak membership in the 1950s, American unions remain a political factor, both through mobilization of their own memberships and through coalitions with like-minded activist organizations around issues such as immigrant rights, environmental protections, trade policy, health care, and living wage campaigns.
 Of special concern are efforts by cities and states to reduce the pension obligations owed to unionized workers who retire in the future.
-Republicans elected with Tea Party support in 2010, most notably former Governor Scott Walker of Wisconsin, have launched major efforts against public sector unions due in part to state government pension obligations along with the allegation that the unions are too powerful.
+A study of U.S. elections from 1964 to 2004 found that unions increase voter turnout of both members and nonmembers.
+Labor unions have a longstanding alliance with the Democratic Party, and union members make up an important part of the party's base.
+By contrast, the Republican Party has opposed unions and championed various anti-union policies, such as the adoption of right-to-work laws, restrictions on public-sector union collective bargaining, the repeal of prevailing wage laws, and preemption of local minimum wage laws.